Geography of Puerto Rico: Geology

 Puerto Rico is composed of Cretaceous to Eocene volcanic and plutonic rocks, which are overlain by younger Oligocene to recent carbonates and other sedimentary rocks.
 Most of the caverns and karst topography on the island occurs in the northern Oligocene to recent carbonates.
 The oldest rocks are approximately 190 million years old (Jurassic) and are located at Sierra Bermeja along the Lajas Valley in the southwest part of the island.
 These rocks may represent part of the oceanic crust and are believed to come from the Pacific Ocean realm.
 Puerto Rico lies at the boundary between the Caribbean and North American plates.
 This means that it is currently being deformed by the tectonic stresses caused by the interaction of these plates.
 These stresses may cause earthquakes and tsunamis.
 These seismic events, along with landslides, represent some of the most dangerous geologic hazards in the island and in the northeastern Caribbean.
 The most recent major earthquake occurred on October 11, 1918, with seismic moment estimated at 7.5 on the moment magnitude scale.
 It originated off the coast of Aguadilla and was accompanied by a tsunami.

 Lying about 75 mi north of Puerto Rico in the Atlantic Ocean at the boundary between the Caribbean and North American plates is the Puerto Rico Trench, the largest and deepest trench in the Atlantic.
 The trench is 1090 mi long and about 97 km wide.
 At its deepest point, named the Milwaukee Depth, it is 27,493 ft deep, or about 5.21 mi.

 Physical geography

-The archipelago of Puerto Rico is located between the Caribbean Sea and the North Atlantic Ocean, east of the Hispaniola and west of the Virgin Islands.
+Puerto Rico is located between the Caribbean Sea and the North Atlantic Ocean, east of the Hispaniola and west of the Virgin Islands.
 Located in the northeastern Caribbean Sea, Puerto Rico was key to the Spanish Empire since the early years of exploration, conquest and colonization of the New World.